-Dr. Archbald is an associate professor specializing in educational leadership and policy.
+Dr. Archbald is an associate professor specializing in educational leadership and policy in the School of Education at the University of Delaware.
 Archbald has taught courses in education policy, school law, curriculum design and evaluation, quantitative research, management applications of research, organizational communications, and data-based decision making.

 Dr. Archbald has served as co-principal investigator of a school district partnership initiative to strengthen data-driven decision making and translate research into useful knowledge for district leaders and policymakers.
 Archbald has been a principal investigator or consultant on numerous research studies and projects, including with the Consortium for Policy Research in Education, American Institutes for Research, the Council of Chief State School Officers, the Delaware Department of Education, Pearson Education, the Delaware Education Governance and Accountability Commission, the National Education Goals Panel, Towers-Perrin, and others.